Orlando for Preschoolers & School-Aged Kids

 About an hour north of downtown, DeLeon Springs State Park is home to the Old Spanish Sugar Mill Grill & Griddle House, built in a replica of a historic building.
 Here, children can make their own pancakes and add chocolate chips, nuts and fruit as toppings.
 Afterward, outdoor fun includes a dip in the natural spring, a canoe ride or a nature walk through a floodplain forest.

-At Universal Orlando Resort, options include Minions and Marvel Comics characters, plus the Grinch at Christmas.
-Despite a lack of character meet-and-greets at The Wizarding World of Harry Potter™, fantasy-minded children would also love to dine at The Leaky Cauldron™ or Three Broomsticks™.
+At Universal Orlando Resort, options include Minions and Marvel Comics characters, plus The Grinch at Christmas.
+Fantasy-minded children would also love to dine at The Leaky Cauldron™ or Three Broomsticks™ at The Wizarding World of Harry Potter™.
 And at SeaWorld Orlando, you can dine with legendary denizens of the deep at Sharks Underwater Grill or learn about the park’s pilot whales at Up-Close Dining at Shamu Stadium.
+(Please note that character dining experiences are subject to availability.)

 Available exclusively at WonderWorks, the all-ages Outta Control Magic Comedy Dinner Show offers a fun combination of magic, comedy … and perhaps most importantly for younger diners, unlimited pizza and soda!
 (Parents, make note that salad, beer and wine are also unlimited.)
-Or, your family can cheer on knights while feasting like kings at Medieval Times Dinner & Tournament in Kissimmee, not far from Walt Disney World.
+Or, your family can cheer on knights while feasting like kings at Medieval Times Dinner & Tournament close to Walt Disney World.

-Walt Disney World’s resorts offer one-to-one babysitting in the comfort of your room for children as young as 6 months.
+Walt Disney World Resort’s official hotels offer one-to-one babysitting in the comfort of your room for children as young as 6 months.

 At the Hyatt Regency Grand Cypress, Camp Hyatt is available for bathroom-independent children ages 3 to 12.
 Here, kids can swim, enjoy craft activities and participate in outdoor fun.